Skills-Issue/Skill-Issue/README.md

-Excerpt taking from Course Description <br>
+## Excerpt taken from Course Description
 >"In IS212 (Software Project Management), students will learn about modern frameworks and tools for software project management.
 In particular, students will gain hands-on experience with ‘scrum’ and several other agile techniques (e.g. test-driven development, AI-based pair programming, continuous integration) as they design and build the first release of a software system.
 Students will gain an appreciation for how these methods help to manage the inherent uncertainty of software projects, as well as how they ensure that developers work towards a common goal at a sustainable pace."

 ## SBRP
 The Skill-Based Role Portal (SBRP) is a user-friendly web application that simplifies internal hiring at All-In-One by allowing staff to apply for roles, assessing their skill compatibility, and aiding HR and managers in candidate selection, while ensuring security, performance, and scalability for the company's future growth.